Illusioner2520/EnderLynx/README.md

    - 🌏 Add worlds and servers from CurseForge
    - 🗺️ Import worlds from other launchers
    - 📦 Add data packs from Modrinth and CurseForge to any singleplayer world
- - 🪵 View the logs for an instance in real time
+ - 🪵 View the logs for an instance in real time (and past logs)
  - 🤔 Set default options that are applied to any newly created instance
  - 🖼️ View the screenshots for any instance
- - 🔧 Repair instances
+ - 🔧 Easily Repair instances (and select which parts to repair)
  - 📚 Organize your instance list with custom groups
  - ⏲️ Keeps track of your play time per instance
  - 🔵 Multiple accent colors to choose from
  - 🍵 Automatic downloads of Java
-   - ☕ Change the Java Installation the Launcher uses
+   - ☕ Change the Java Installation the launcher uses
    - 🐏 Change the amount of RAM each instance can use
- - ⬆️ Update from inside of the App
+ - ⬆️ Update from inside of the App (We use manual updates to give you more control)
- - 📂 Change where the app stores all of its information
  - ✅ Many other helpful features and more to come!

 ## Technologies

 EnderLynx is built using [Electron](https://www.electronjs.org/) and packaged by [Electron Forge](https://www.electronforge.io/).
-It uses [NSIS](https://nsis.sourceforge.io/Main_Page) for its installer.
+It uses [NSIS](https://nsis.sourceforge.io/Main_Page) for its installer on Windows.
+The updater uses [Rust](https://rust-lang.org/) to achieve its small file size.

 ## License

-Copyright (c) 2025 EnderLynx
+Copyright (c) 2025-2026 EnderLynx

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: